Adult Education Program

 Master of Education Degree in Adult Education is Online!

 The Adult Education program focus prepares individuals to work with the unique problems and learning styles of adult learners.
-With a focus on community, continuing and higher education, this fully online program offers curriculum in a mentoring environment to allow students to excel in many areas, including education, business, healthcare, military and nonprofit careers.
+With a focus on community, continuing and higher education, this fully online program offers curriculum in a mentoring environment to allow students to excel in many areas, including education, business, healthcare, agriculture education, military and nonprofit careers.

 Students may be admitted to the program from a variety of academic backgrounds.
 Students who enroll in the graduate program in Adult Education must meet the general graduate admission requirements for TAMUK.